Valentine44/git_training/README.md

 # git_training

-commit #1 to develop
+commit #1 to develop branch

-commit #2 to develop
+commit #2 to develop branch